turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/repl2.markdown

     The binary is usually invoked directly (`./numbermind`), though not in our Numbermind example (`ruby numbermind.rb`) We call it a "binary" for historical reasons: executable files used to have to be machine code, so 1s and 0s, which is called "binary", because there are only 2 values for each digit.
+  CLI
-  IO (Input and Output)
+    Command Line Interface - code that connects a user on the command-line to the code IO (Input and Output)
     $stdin  - "standard input", the text input to our program
     $stdout - "standard output", the text output of our program